vinibiavatti1/AirbusA320Checklist/README.md

 2. Turn `NOSE` light switch to `TAXI`
 3. Set `FLAPS` to takeoff position (default: `1`)
 4. Adjust `PITCH TRIM` wheel to match MCDU target (default: `UP 0.1`)
-5. Arm ground spoilers by pulling the `SPEED BRAKE` lever up (verify it stays in the `RET` position but armed)
+5. Arm the ground spoilers by pulling UP the `SPEED BRAKE` lever (verify white band is visible)
 6. Set `AUTO BRK` to `MAX`
 7. Press `TO CONFIG` button to test takeoff configuration
 8. Check `ECAM` center screen and confirm it displays `T.O CONFIG NORMAL` in green